Configure registry scans

 *).
 For example, to scan all repos created by onescience, enter onescience*.

 Google Cloud Platform Container Registry:Enter your project ID and image name in the following format: project-id/image-name.
-Or, leave this field blank to sync all the repos in your GCR account with Prisma Cloud automatically.
+To scan all images, follow the repository name with

 *).
 For example, to scan repository library, enter library*.